Houston County, Alabama

 - 2000 - The U.S. Census Bureau records Houston County's population to be over 88,000.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Houston County, Alabama.
+This timeline provides a concise overview of the key events in the history of Houston County, Alabama.